ilias6/InvertedSearchEngine/README.md

 8. **Index**

-For all templates, it is important to say that if the data type is pointer, it's programmer's responsibility to free the memory!
+**For all templates, it is important to say that if the data type is pointer, it's programmer's responsibility to free the memory!**

+***Gtest was used for unit testing.***

 ## Make it run!
 For this first part of the project, the input to test our program has the following struct: one file represents one query.
 The query file